heyjva/support/src/voice-pe/customizing/about-internal-gpio-pins.md

  ![Image showing location of pin header group 1 on board](/static/img/voice-pe/voice_pe_internal_pin_group_01.jpg)

-## GPIO Pin header group 2: Pin header in board center
+{% endstepContent %}
+{% endstep %}

+{% step "Pin header in board center" "GPIO Pin header group 2:" %}
+{% image "/static/img/voice-pe/voice_pe_internal_pin_group_02_center.jpg" "Image showing location of pin header group 2 in the center of the board" %}
+{% stepContent %}

 The pins of group 2 are located in the center of the board.
 You need to [disassemble the device](/hc/en-us/articles/25938306296605) to access them.